 - Featured shop – 40$ per month, 3% final valuation fee and up to 2500 active listings

 ArtYah positions itself as an easily accessible but secure, worldwide platform for artists and suppliers of goods for handmade artisans.
-Hence, its convenient accessibility is explained by their low entry barrier, which means that it doesn’t require a membership to list, absence of listing fee and monthly fees.
+Hence, its convenient accessibility is explained by their low entry barrier, which means that it doesn’t require a membership to list, an absence of listing fee and monthly fees.
 All that is required is one time 5$ entry-payment, and you get your ready to go shop.

-This means that you get your products on the market for really low price.
+This means that you get your products on the market for a really low price.
 So you get an Etsy-like platform but way cheaper!
 Isn’t this single fact not enough to consider ArtYah as a good platform for expanding your business?
 If you are still not convinced, here is one more fact: if your product gets enough interest, there is a possibility for ArtYah to promote your product through social media.
-Hence you can use ArtYah as a great additional advertising platform!
+Thus you can use ArtYah as a great additional advertising platform!

 - Big and global client base